celo-org/docs/blog/01-18-2023-pros-and-cons-of-celo-api/pros-and-cons-of-celo-to-build-decentralised-applications.md

 ---
-title: Pros and cons of using Celo to create Decentralised Applications
+title: Pros and cons of using Celo to create Decentralized Applications
-description: Pros and cons of using Celo to create Decentralised Applications
+description: Pros and cons of using Celo to create Decentralized Applications
 authors:
   - name: Maxwell Onyeka
     title: Technical writer